craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 ###### The River Barges
 Three raft-esq boats each carry one third of the expedition; the Science team, Cargo team, and Mercenary team.
 We're looking for the remains of an ancient civilization in the Kishmala Rainforest.

 	Garran is our CO for this mission - wields a greatsword.
 	Rowenna Green is a halfling scientist, VIP, primary escort objective.
 	Looks like some large beast-man is in charge on the cargo ships.

-While travelling, we notice a triplet of river-beasts leaving the river about 60ft upriver.
+While travelling, we notice a triplet of river-beasts leaving the river about 60ft upriver after (MAYBE) eating a person?